KennedyPattersonTAMU/Klandle-Assignment_02/README.md

 <div align="center">
   </a>

-  <h3 align="center">4-Comma: Squeezing Artists</h3>
+  <h3 align="center">Simulation Study: Melting Klandle</h3>

   <p align="center">
-    This project is a four panel comic critiquing the view of art as a comodity instead of as a process and expression of creativity.
-Following that is a report about plagiarism in AI and the ways image generation models are both trained on and continue to produce stolen art.
+    This project is a process study in melting simulations using Houdini in order to try to recreate the look of a candle melting while retaining the shape of the initial object throughout this process.
+The study is a part of the development of my MFA Capstone Project and video game Haint.
     <br />
     <a href="https://github.com/KennedyPattersonTAMU/4-Comma-Assignment_01/blob/main/PDF/Artists_Squeezed_Yonkoma.pdf"><strong>Link to PDF Report »</strong></a>
     <br />